Zikichips/zikichips/README.md

 ## Hi there 👋
+I am a Software Engineer focused on backend development.
+With over five years of experience in web development and software engineering, I have a good grasp of web technologies.
+Currently, my focus is on backend development and REST APIs with Java.
+With an AWS cloud certification under my belt, I also have a good background in cloud technologies.

+Java/Spring boot
+PHP/Laravel
+Linux
+Github
+AWS
+HTML
+Figma
+WordPress
+CSS
+REST API
+Microservices
+Javascript

 <!--
 **Zikichips/zikichips** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.